Gogeta0011/Ice-Cream-Shop-Analytics-Dashboard/README.md

 The system is currently configured for **March 2026** operations, focusing on the "Maple Pancake" feature flavor and managing high-demand weekend spikes.

 ## 📜 License
-This project is for educational/operational management purposes for Bruster's Real Ice Cream Store #433.
+This project is for educational/operational management purposes for Real Ice Cream Store #433.